-5.2 Preference Rule #1: Proximity
+5.2.
+Preference rule #1: proximity

-IP addresses in the Internet far outnumbers ASes and there is no public data set that contains all the IP addresses.
+IP addresses in the Internet far outnumbers ASes and there is no public dataset that collects path and delay measurements between all the IP addresses.
+For example, Ark project collects data from only 18 source monitors.
 Thus end points of a query are likely to be not found in the path segment repository.
 Our first rule of preference addresses this problem by proximity.
 The proximity rule dictates that the path segments closest to the queried IP addresses are chosen for path stitching.
 The proximity is measured by the common prefix length.
-Although this rule is very effective at narrowing down the list of candidates, it is not clear what impact it might have on the delay estimate.
+Although this rule is very effective at narrowing down the list of candidates,4 it is not clear what impact it might have on the delay estimate.